 Saint Bernard pups (1 – 3 months) diet is simple just you have to give dog food (additional you can give little curd in a day) 3 times in a day, make sure it is not more than 1/3 cups meal per day.

-Diet for pups (3 – 6 months)diet is simple just you have to give dog food 3 times in a day, contains eggs, boiled vegetables, bread, milk, etc. The quantity is 1/3 meal per day.
+Diet for pups (3 – 6 months)diet is simple just you have to give dog food 3 times in a day, contain eggs, boiled vegetables, bread, milk, etc. The quantity is 1/3 meals per day.

-Diet for above (6 – 12 months), Above 6 months puppy start getting maturity, Now at this stage, you have to feed them in 2 times in a day.
-You have to add rich protein diet such as lean meat, eggs, liver, red meat bones, boiled green vegetables, bananas, etc. Amount of food is 3/4 meal per day.
+Diet for above (6 – 12 months), Above 6 months puppy start getting maturity, Now at this stage, you have to feed them 2 times in a day.
+You have to add a rich protein diet such as lean meat, eggs, liver, red meat bones, boiled green vegetables, bananas, etc. The amount of food is 3/4 meals per day.
 Give some chewing bones for establishing wide jaws of your dog, it acts as a snack.

 Note:- Totally remove the grain food from his diet.

 Diet Plan for adult St. Bernard dogs (1 – 8 years), Above 1-year dog, become fully mature, Now at this stage, you have to feed them in 2 times in a day.
-It includes lean meat, eggs, fruits, boiled vegetables, etc. Quantity of food should be half cups.
+It includes lean meat, eggs, fruits, boiled vegetables, etc. The quantity of food should be half cups.

-(Above 8 years) diet includes boiled chicken, eggs, vegetables, fruits like banana, etc. The quantity that you can feed your dog 1 cups just twice a day.
+(Above 8 years) diet include boiled chicken, eggs, vegetables, fruits like banana, etc. Quantity that you can feed your dog 1 cups just twice a day.